Debugging SharePoint Solutions

 You can debug SharePoint solutions by using the Visual Studio debugger.
 When you start debugging, Visual Studio deploys the project files to the SharePoint server and then opens an instance of the SharePoint site in the Web browser.
 The following sections explain how to debug SharePoint applications in Visual Studio.

 When you first debug a SharePoint solution in Visual Studio, a dialog box alerts you that the web.config file is not configured to enable debugging.
 (The web.config file is created when you install SharePoint server.
 For more information, see Working with Web.config Files.)
 The dialog box gives you the option of either running the project without debugging or modifying the web.config file to enable debugging.
-If you choose the first option, the project runs normally.
-If you choose the second option, the web.config file is configured to:
+If you select the first option, the project runs normally.
+If you select the second option, the web.config file is configured to:

 Turn on the call stack (CallStack="true")